About the National Black Writers Conference

 The National Black Writers Conference (NBWC) is one of the major programs of the Center for Black Literature.
 It was founded by John Oliver Killens in 1986 at Medgar Evers College.
 It is held during the last weekend of March each year.

-As a conference, this gathering is dedicated to the exploration of "emerging themes, trends and issues in Black American literature."
+As a conference, this public gathering is dedicated to the exploration of "emerging themes, trends and issues in Black American literature."
 It attracts writers, scholars, editors, agents, faculty, students, and the general public.
-It seeks to address the themes of stereotypes in Black literature, the direction of Black literature, the renaissance in Black literature, Black thought, and Black life.
+It seeks to address the themes of stereotypes in Black literature, the direction of Black literature, as well as the renaissance in Black literature, Black thought, and Black life.
 The Conference also seeks to expand conversations on race, identity, history, and genre.

 Each conference has built upon the previous one celebrating outstanding Black writers throughout the world with a variety of free and ticketed events for people of all ages.